neondatabase/website/content/docs/manage/projects.md

 ## Configure history retention

-Neon retains a 7-day history of changes for all branches by default, which allows you to create a branch that restores data to any point in time within the defined retention period.
-[Neon Pro plan](/docs/introduction/pro-plan) users can configure the history retention period for a Neon project.
-The supported range is between 0 and 30 days.
-Please be aware that increasing the history retention period affects all branches in your Neon project and increases [project storage](/docs/introduction/billing#project-storage), as it retains data changes for a longer period of time.
+By default, Neon retains a 7-day history of changes for all branches in a Neon project, which allows you to create a branch that restores data to any point in time within the defined retention period.
+The supported range  is 0 to 7 days for [Neon Free Tier](/docs/introduction/free-tier) users, and 0 to 30 days for [Neon Pro plan](/docs/introduction/pro-plan) users.
+Please be aware that increasing the history retention period affects all branches in your Neon project and increases [project storage](/docs/introduction/billing#project-storage).

 To configure the history retention period for a project: